|

 I

-n the summer, numerous battleground stagings, knightly tournaments and historical performances are organized at the castle.
-Among them stands out the project called Vivat Vasa!, which is a loose reconstruction of the events of 1626, when Polish hussars under the command of Sigismund III Vasa yielded to Swedish cannons and muskets of his cousin Gustav Adolf.
-Another interesting event is the Jan III Sobieski Knightly Tournament taking place in July, whose quality and performance level classifies it among the best shows of its sort all over Europe.
-The Gniew Castle also organizes lively history and craft lessons, allowing its participants to get to know the living conditions of the old ages and experience 'time travel'.
+n the summer, the castle hosts battle re-enactments, knightly tournaments and historical performances.
+Among them stands out an event called Vivat Vasa!, which is a free reconstruction of a 1626 battle, when Polish hussars fought against Swedish infantry armed with cannons and muskets.
+Another interesting event is the King Jan III Sobieski Knights Tournament held in July, the quality and grandeur of which put it among the best shows of that kind in all of Europe.
+Gniew Castle also organizes history lessons and craft classes that allow their participants to learn to some extent about living conditions in former centuries and experience time travel.

 G